Fit and Well Logo

 So keep calm and healthy, sipping water instead of a glass of wine.

-Now let's look at what to eat during the rest of your trip.
+In the following section we will look into what to eat during the rest of your trip.

 Travel eating in general